NateM135/NateM135.github.io/_posts/2020-12-21-thm-lian_yu.md

 ## Conclusion

 This is a stupid box.
-You had to guess A LOT in order to figure out which user went where, and it was not a logical process.
-I think it would make sense if you are familiar with the theme of the box, however I am not.
-I do not suggest that you complete this box.
+You had to guess A LOT in order to figure out what to fuzz, which user went where, and it was not a logical/practical whatsoever.
+I wish I did not waste time solving it out.